Plain's data model differs from other customer service systems in one significant way: there are no tickets, contacts, or conversations.

 A customer has a status indicating what is currently happening to them.
 The statuses are:

 - IDLE: The default status of a customer when they don't have any open issues.
-Any activity on their timeline will move them into
+Most activity on their timeline will

 - ACTIVE: The customer is currently either waiting for help or being helped, depending on if they're assigned to a user or not.